asongent/Special-DevOps-Tutorials/README.md

 #                  SPECIAL DEVOPS TUTORIALS
 ---
-This turial is main for every DevOps Engineer (Beginner, Intermediate, Advanced, and expert) .
+This tutorial is for every DevOps Engineer (Beginner, Intermediate, Advanced, and expert) .
 In this turial you will gain extral skills.
 Feel free to reach out to me at asongentle@gmail.com if you have any qustion.
 The turial comprises of: